metaborg/metaborg.github.io/content/howtos/installation/install-eclipse-bundle.md

 ```

 ### Eclipse does not start, or complains about missing Java
 Download the Eclipse bundle _with embedded JRE_.
 Otherwise, ensure you have [a distribution of Java][1] installed.
 Then in `eclipse.ini`, add a `-vm` line at the top of the file, followed by the path to the Java installation.
-For example, with [SDKMan!][2] on macOS:
+For example, with [SDKMan!][2] on macOS, where `<USERNAME>` is your username:

 ```
 -vm
-/Users/myusername/.sdkman/candidates/java/current/lib/jli/libjli.dylib
+/Users/<USERNAME>/.sdkman/candidates/java/current/lib/jli/libjli.dylib
 ```